microsoft/powerplatform-cli-wrapper/README.md

   ```Powershell
   [Environment]::SetEnvironmentVariable('AZ_DevOps_Read_PAT', '<yourPAT>', [EnvironmentVariableTarget]::User)
   ```
   - Create a PAT in GitHub to read packages, and enable SSO for the microsoft organization.
 Then run 'npm login --scope=@microsoft --registry=https://npm.pkg.github.com' and provide the PAT as password.
-This will only be needed until the `@microsoft/powerplatform-cli-wrapper` repo is made public.
+This will only be needed until this repo is made public.

 If developing on Linux or macOS, you will also need to install `git-lfs`.
 (It is prepackaged with the Git installer for Windows.)
 Follow the [instructions here](https://docs.github.com/en/github/managing-large-files/installing-git-large-file-storage) for your environment.